Harry Macqueen

-Harry Macqueen is an English actor, writer and director.
-He trained at The Royal Central School of Speech and Drama in London.
+Harry Macqueen is an English actor, writer and film director from Cornwall, England.
+He studied acting at The Royal Central School of Speech and Drama in London.

 Career

 His professional acting debut was in Richard Linklater's 2008 film, Me and Orson Welles playing 1930's Broadway star John Willard.
 Other credits include Jed Quinn in EastEnders, for BBC and Peter in the feature film Provenance, for which he won Best Supporting Actor at the 2017 Madrid Film Festival.

 Hinterland was his debut feature film as a writer and director.
-It was nominated Best British Feature at Raindance Film Festival 2014 and in three categories including Best Debut Film at the Beijing International Film Festival 2015.
+It was nominated Best British Feature at Raindance Film Festival 2014 and Best Debut Film at the Beijing International Film Festival 2015.
 Hinterland was the UK's first fully carbon-neutral feature film.

 His second feature as writer and director titled Supernova, starred Colin Firth and Stanley Tucci.
-It had its world premiere at San Sebastian Film Festival in 2020 and played as one of only 12 physical screenings at the 2020 London Film Festival.
-The film was released by Studio Canal in the UK and Bleecker Street in the USA.
-It gained rave reviews on its release.
-The film scored 91% on Rotten Tomatoes.
-The film was long-listed for two BAFTA Awards including Outstanding British Film in 2021, and short-listed for Best Feature Film at the European Film Awards in the same year.
+It had its world premiere at San Sebastian Film Festival in 2020 and at London Film Festival the same year.
+The film was released by Studio Canal in the UK and Bleecker Street in the USA, garnering rave reviews on its release.
+The film scores 91% on Rotten Tomatoes.
+Supernova was long-listed for two BAFTA Awards including Outstanding British Film in 2021, and short-listed for Best Feature Film at the European Film Awards in the same year.
 In 2022, Supernova appeared on the 'Best British Films of the 21st Century' list - a poll by UK film critics.

+In August 2026 it was announced that Supernova would be adapted for the stage, this time starring Ewan McGregor and Alan Cumming.
+The play is due to run at Pitlochry Festival Theatre, Scotland, in 2027 and will be directed by Tony and Olivier Award winning John Tiffany.